SzariK00/Living-costs/README.md

 - page-formularz-wydatkow.php file - we add expenses here,
 - page-zestawienie-wydatkow.php file - we search for expenses here.

-Files with "-view" extension are for separation the logic code from presentation code.
+Files with "-view" extension are for separation of logic from presentation.